Encharted Cook

 A red and black blender contains the ingredients for a wine slushy which includes frozen whole strawberries and pink rosé wine.

-Step 1 - In a blender add the frozen strawberries, rosé wine, simple syrup, Triple Sec liqueur, and the lemon juice.
+Step 1 - Add Ingredients to Blender.
+In a blender add the frozen strawberries, rosé wine, simple syrup, Triple Sec liqueur, and the lemon juice.

 A red and black blender has blended the slushies.